Travel in Iceland remains normal. See details on the latest eruption

 The most common colors are brúnn (brown) and rauður (red or chestnut), but the rarest color you can find is litföróttur.
 This roughly translates to “color travelers,” a very good description of this special color variation.
 If a horse has this color, it will change colors multiple times a year, often resulting in a splattered in-between color.

-Icelandic horse with blue colored eyes
+Icelandic horse with blue-colored eyes

 Did you know?
-Icelandic horses can have light blue colored eyes.
+Icelandic horses can have light blue eyes.
 This is usually caused by either a white color covering the eye or the horse being two-colored.
 If a horse has blue eyes, it is “glaseygður” or “glass-eyed.”

 THE HISTORY OF THE ICELANDIC HORSE